Guidelines for making an application

 • Work outline: a short estimate of the expected duration of each phase of the project.

-• References and sources: a concise list of the most important sources of the research.
+• References and sources: a concise list of the most important sources for the research.
 It is important to clarify the theoretical framework behind your research.
 In doing so, follow the practices of your own field.
 We fund research in a broad range of disciplines and do not aim to teach academics how to perform their research.

 • It is also important to highlight the ways your work responds to the Foundation’s key focuses.